Google Chrome Flags ALL of EasyWP Subdomains

 Update: the issue has been resolved through the EasyWP Search Console.
 There is no official word from Google on the mistake.

-In case your free subdomain is still blocked as “dangerous” by Google Chrome please notify customer service.
+In case Google blocked your free subdomain as “dangerous” by Chrome please notify customer service.

 The problem affected only such EasyWP branded free website addresses.
 Luckily that’s just a small percentage of the EasyWP user base.